polinchw/reattach-to-pv/README.md

 ### Set the PVC to use the volumeName

-In order to re-deploy a Helm chart an re-attached to the preexisting PV you have to mention the name of the PV in the PVC with the `volumeName` field.
+In order to re-deploy a Helm chart and re-attached to the preexisting PV you have to mention the name of the PV in the PVC with the `volumeName` field.

 ```